 Nottingham’s last trolleybuses ran in 1966, marking the end of 39 years service in the City.
 The last routes were the 36 and 37 between the Old Market Square, Victoria Station, Mansfield Road and Nottingham Road, which finished on 30th June 1966.
 Nottingham Road had been the first trolleybus service to be introduced in 1927.

-The first Leyland Atlanteans were introduced to the fleet, built to a Nottingham specification.
+The first Leyland Atlanteans were introduced to the fleet, built to a Nottingham specification, on 2nd November 1964.
 The new bodywork was attractive in appearance and functional and allowed standardisation of parts between bodies built by different manufacturers.

 Introduction of 18 high capacity rear engined buses, which were Daimler Fleetlines.